Emergency and Crisis Support

 If you are on-campus when an emergency occurs please contact security (+61 7 4631 2222).

 For emergencies involving immediate danger that occur off-campus dial Triple Zero (000) and ask for an Ambulance, Police or Fire and Rescue Service.

 Support available at USQ

-Student Advice Line: If located in Australia, students can call 1300 932 483 to reach a 24 hour USQ Student Advice line for all students.
-This is a free call from landlines anywhere in Australia.
+USQ Student Advice Line: Students can call 1300 932 483 and reach a dedicated 24 hour advice line for all university enquiries, health, wellbeing or general living supports.
+This is a free call from landlines in Australia.
 Standard rates apply from mobile phones.
-Students calling from overseas can call +61 2 8905 0392.
-Billing is dependent on your international service provider.
+Students calling from overseas can call +61 2 8905 0392 where billing is dependent on your international service provider.

 Employees may access Employee Assistance Program (EAP) for free confidential and professional advice, counselling and referral services.
-Please contact the Workforce Support and Partnering team for further information.
+Please contact the People Partner team in the People Portfolio for further information.

 1800RESPECT (1800 737 732) is the National Sexual Assault Domestic Family Violence Counselling Service.
 It is a confidential online and telephone counselling, information and referral service available 24 hours a day, 7 days a week.